nehemiaobati/codeigniter/.clinerules/clinerules.md

 2. Enable exception logging by setting $log to true in app/Config/Exceptions.php.
 3. Configure the logging threshold in app/Config/Logger.php to an appropriate level for production (e.g., 4 for errors).
 4. Create custom error pages for common HTTP status codes in app/Views/errors/html/.
 5.  **PHP Extension Checks**: When a specific PHP extension is required for a feature, include a check to ensure the extension is loaded.
 If it is not, log an error message to assist with debugging in new deployment instances.
-For example:
+For example, check for the `bcmath` extension with `extension_loaded('bcmath')`:
     ```php
     // Check if bcmath extension is loaded for precise calculations
     if (!extension_loaded('bcmath')) {